Melizzo/flashcards/README.md

 `node index.js`

-The test results will output to the terminal.
+The test results will output to the terminal - if you score below 90%, the test will restart itself again, and will continue to do so until a score of 90% or higher is achieved.

 To kill the test: